zachanassian/tu_optimize/README.md

 Open https://github.com/zachanassian/tu_optimize/blob/master/README.md to get latest version in formatted view.

 ##Changelog

+##Version 1.2.0
+* Added support for Fortress Cards: - credits alessard(github)/AndyL161(kong)
+They will be played out along with a players commander and reduce their timer already on first turn Climb not supported if they are contained within a decks card list or <code>data/ownedcards.txt</code>
+New commandline arguments (yfort <cardlist>, efort <cardlist>) added to set global fortress cards which are used for all simulations including climb
+* Added current <code>cards.xml</code> and <code>missions.xml</code> - Rastax

 ##Version 1.1.3
 * [FIX] Missing cards in <code>missions.xml</code> will no longer stop the program.
 Instead an error message like this will be displayed: